My Chef’s Apron

 Tips:

-• It is best to handle meat at room temperature for even roasting.
+• Let the meat sit at room temperature for 20–30 minutes before cooking for more even roasting.

 Add your own private notes